opensciencegrid/dosar/docs/ASP2018/03-FirstManagedJob.md

 Total for query: 0 jobs; 0 completed, 0 removed, 0 idle, 0 running, 0 held, 0 suspended
 Total for all users: 0 jobs; 0 completed, 0 removed, 0 idle, 0 running, 0 held, 0 suspended
 ```

-*Tip*: While you are waiting for your job to run and complete you can check out ["A few tips and tricks"](https://twiki.grid.iu.edu/bin/view/Operations/HTCReviewCondorTips) to learn how to user `condor_q` more effectively.

 When my job was done, it was no longer listed.
 Because I told Condor to log information about my job, I can see what happened: